akurasy/chat-app-react-nodejs/README.md

 docker ps #to see running containers

 ```
-you can view your application on ypur brower by using your public IP
+you can view your application on your brower by using your public IP

 # paste your public IP on your browser to see your deployed application
 example: http://34.45.162.23